usnistgov/dioptra/docs/source/explanation/components/plugin-explanation.rst

 .. note::

     Artifact Handler classes must inherit from the parent class ``ArtifactTaskInterface``.
-See :ref:`Plugins: reference <reference-plugins>` to learn about the syntax for creating artifact tasks.
+See :ref:`Plugins Reference <reference-plugins>` to learn about the syntax for creating artifact tasks.

 Artifact Task Registration